Apollo 11: Experiment results

-Armstrong's camera
+Moonwalk camera

-Armstrong's Hasselblad camera was thought to be lost or left on the Moon surface.
+The Hasselblad camera used during the moonwalk was thought to be lost or left on the Moon's surface.

-LM memorabilia
+Lunar Module Eagle memorabilia

 In 2015, after Armstrong died in 2012, his widow contacted the National Air and Space Museum to inform them she had found a white cloth bag in one of Armstrong's closets.
-The bag contained various items, which should have been left behind in the lunar module, including the 16mm Data Acquisition Camera that had been used to capture images of the first Moon landing.
+The bag contained various items, which should have been left behind in the Lunar Module Eagle, including the 16mm Data Acquisition Camera that had been used to capture images of the first Moon landing.
 The camera is currently on display at the National Air and Space Museum.

 Anniversary events

 40th anniversary

 On July 15, 2009, Life.com released a photo gallery of previously unpublished photos of the astronauts taken by Life photographer Ralph Morse prior to the Apollo 11 launch.
 From July 16 to 24, 2009, NASA streamed the original mission audio on its website in real time 40 years to the minute after the events occurred.
 It is in the process of restoring the video footage and has released a preview of key moments.
 In July 2010, air-to-ground voice recordings and film footage shot in Mission Control during the Apollo 11 powered descent and landing was re-synchronized and released for the first time.
 The John F. Kennedy Presidential Library and Museum set up an Adobe Flash website that rebroadcasts the transmissions of Apollo 11 from launch to landing on the Moon.

-On July 20, 2009, Armstrong, Aldrin, and Collins met with US President Barack Obama at the White House.
+On July 20, 2009, Armstrong, Aldrin, and Collins met with President Barack Obama at the White House.
 "We expect that there is, as we speak, another generation of kids out there who are looking up at the sky and are going to be the next Armstrong, Collins, and Aldrin", Obama said.
 "We want to make sure that NASA is going to be there for them when they want to take their journey."
 On August 7, 2009, an act of Congress awarded the three astronauts a Congressional Gold Medal, the highest civilian award in the United States.
 The bill was sponsored by Florida Senator Bill Nelson and Florida Representative Alan Grayson.

 A group of British scientists interviewed as part of the anniversary events reflected on the significance of the Moon landing: